Soojin-Lee0819/connectionsLab/Week2/README.md

 ### Overview

 For week 2, I learned how to make interactions using Javascript.
 Inspired by my Notion planner that I use everyday to stay productive, I created an interactive To-do List page for this week's assignment.
-I wanted to create a weekly To-do-list page, similar to the notion page I am using, with a motivational quote slideshow on top.
-This project has two main user-interactivities; motivational quote slideshow that moves on click, and to-do list user-input interactivity that has user-input, add/delete button, checkbox functions.
+I wanted to create a weekly To-do-list page that has a motivational quote slideshow on top.
+This project has two main user-interactivities; motivational quote slideshow that moves on click, and to-do list user-input interactivity that has user-input, add/delete button and checkbox functions.

 <img src="images/soojinplanner.png" width="600">